ethanniser/next-typesafe-url/www/docs/src/content/docs/en/usage/routing.md

 ---

-**Note:** Explicitly passing `"undefined"` in searchParams or routeParams
+**Note:** Explicitly passing `undefined` in searchParams or routeParams

-If `"undefined"` is explictly passed as a **route param** it behaves the same as if that key was not listed at all: essentially ignored (only possibly used for optional catch all routes)
+If `undefined` is explictly passed as a **route param** it behaves the same as if that key was not listed at all: essentially ignored (only possibly used for optional catch all routes)

-If `"undefined"` is explictly passed as a **search param**, it will be passed to the url without a corresponding value.
+If `undefined` is explictly passed as a **search param**, it will be passed to the url without a corresponding value.
 This is different from leaving it out entirely, which will not include the search param in the url at all.

 ---